-Description: The City of Burlington, Vermont (the "City") proposes to modify the existing Land Acquisition and Relocation Program to limit the eligibility to the structures where the majority of the non-compatible structure is located within the 75 dB DNL contour.
+Description: The City of Burlington, Vermont (the "City") proposes to modify the existing Land Acquisition and Relocation Program to limit the eligibility to parcel where the majority of the non-compatible parcel is located within the 75 dB DNL contour.

 As with the current NCP, this program is voluntary.
-Eligible property owners will be paid fair market value for their property at Fair Market Value, and provided relocation assistance in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (the "Uniform Act")

-and implementing Department of Transportation (DOT) regulation.11 The City, in coordination with the applicable jurisdiction, developed a Noise Land Inventory and Reuse Plan for the acquired properties.12
+Eligible property owners will be paid for their property at Fair Market Value, and provided relocation assistance in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (the "Uniform Act") and implementing Department of Transportation (DOT) regulation.11 The City, in coordination with the applicable communities, developed a Noise Land Inventory and Reuse Plan for the acquired properties.12

-The City, as a part of any land acquisition project, will coordinate the removal of structures with the jurisdiction within which the program is implemented.
-Where deemed appropriate by both parties and as may be required by local zoning or development regulations, appropriate shrubs, plantings and screened fencing will be installed as a buffer between the land acquired and adjacent properties.
-The planting and screening plan is to be coordinated with and approved by the applicable jurisdiction/review agency.
+The City, as a part of any land acquisition project, will coordinate the removal of structures with the communities within which the program is implemented.
+Where deemed appropriate by both parties and as may be required by local zoning or development regulations, plantings and screened fencing will be installed as a buffer between the land acquired and adjacent properties.
+The planting and screening plan is to be coordinated with and approved by the applicable community/review agency.